Introduction: Hard Candy Recipe

 Food coloring (to preference)

-You will also need a sauce pan, aluminum foil, a candy thermometer, bowl, spoon and spatula.
+You will also need a sauce pan, cake pan, aluminum foil, a candy thermometer, a bowl, measuring spoons, a large knife, and a spatula.

 Step 2: Aluminum Foil